 If you're looking for fonts to download, Cumberland fonts can be found all over the Web.
-I'm not directly affiliated with any site, but my personal favorites are DaFont and FontSpace.
+I'm not directly affiliated with any site, but my personal favorite is FontSpace, the only site I know that really treats font creators well and with respect for their work.
 I'm not aware of any site with a complete Cumberland font catalogue; I've created quite a lot of them over the years and a lot of the early ones and special-audience ones are deservedly obscure.
 If you're looking for a specific obscure font of mine, drop me a line and I might be able to get over my embarrassment to provide a copy.

 "Free For Private, Non-Commercial Use"Quite a few fonts produced by the Cumberland Fontworks are free for “private, non-commercial use” or “personal, non-commercial use.”
 What does this mean, exactly?